On Saturday afternoon, I notice a cloud of smoke from my garden in the woods near Pedrógão Grande.

 Then I drive into Vila Facaia, where I am stuck for the next two hours.

 The village is surrounded by fire.
 The street is full of cars.
 People want to drive out of the village in the direction of Adega, but they are stopped by people coming from that direction who want to escape through the other side of the village.
 A woman slams on the roof of my car.
 She yells, ajuda, ajuda!
 But I cannot help her.
 I don’t have any room left in the car.

 With some difficulty I manage to turn the car around and drive back.
 Again I get stuck.
 The driver in the car in front of me wants to reverse, but there are other cars behind me.
 While I blast my horn and try to get the people behind me to reverse, the car in front of me reverses and drives into my car six times.

 There is a parking spot around the corner near the playground.
 The men and I get out of the car.
 Nia, our youngest dog, jumps out and disappears.
 The vegetation next to the road is on fire as well.
-The smoke is suffocating, so I hide behind the building where a gp and a nurse do consultations once a week.
+The smoke is suffocating, so I hide behind the building where a doctor and a nurse do consultations once a week.

 I ring my husband.
 I am in Vila Facaia, surrounded by fires and I don’t know what to do.
 I will ring again when I have news.
 And I ring my daughter to tell her there is a fire, but I will ring her as soon as I am safe.

-I see Michelle who, like me, escaped from home with her dogs in the car.
+I see Michelle who, like me, escaped from her home with her dogs in the car.
 She is crying and asks me where we can go.
 The IC8 is closed, she tells me.

 Meanwhile, I’ve lost sight of the two men who were in my car.
 And a minute later Michelle has gone as well.